sungheeyun/sungheeyun.github.io/_posts/2024-12-10-PST - Lyon & Salzburg.markdown

 throughout my life especially when I played the piano.

 Drawn by this connection to history in Salzburg,
-I had to search the web for piano scores of Mozart's Piano Sonatas in C major—both K. 330 and the beloved K. 545—and have them printed at the Schloss Leopoldskron's front desk.
+I had to search the web for piano scores of Mozart's Piano Sonatas in C major—both <a href="/#mozart-piano-sonata">K. 330</a> and the beloved K. 545—and have them printed at the Schloss Leopoldskron's front desk.
 Then I finally made that moment &ndash;
 I simply <font class="emph">had to</font> play.
-(I don't know how to explain why I felt it, but I knew I had to.)
+(I don't know how to explain why I felt it, but I just knew I had to.)
 Though the grand piano showed signs of age with every touch on the keyboards, it could neither matter nor diminish the magnificence of the moment.
 The sound filled the space with a grandeur I'd never experienced before, as if the very walls of Salzburg amplified its resonance.